mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/configuration.rst

 configure CMake:

 *Graphically*
-  A graphical user interface is available on all platforms, either as ``CMakeSetup.exe`` in Windows (should be in the start menu), or as ``cmake-gui`` in Linux (you may have to install it separately, it is, e.g., currently in the ``cmake-qt-gui`` package in the PPA for Ubuntu installations).
+  A graphical user interface ``cmake-gui`` is available on all platforms (in Linux you may have to install it separately, it is, e.g., currently in the ``cmake-qt-gui`` package in the PPA for Ubuntu installations).
   Use of this user interface is mostly self-explanatory.